deepavadakan/ALIENS-R-REAL-Javascript/README.md

 ## Level 2: Multiple Search Categories

-1. Everythin from Level-1.
+1. Everything from Level-1.

-2. Using multiple input tags and select dropdowns, allow the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+2. Using multiple input tags and select dropdowns, allow the user to set multiple filters and search for UFO sightings using the following criteria based on the table columns:

     * date/time
     * city